Loading...

 You can confidently navigate the application process by following the step-by-step guidelines outlined in this guide.
 Submitting a thorough and accurate application that showcases your need for accommodations is crucial.

-Remember, you are not alone in this journey, and the resources and support you need are available to help you succeed on the MCAT.
+Remember, you are not alone in this journey.
+We provide the resources and support you need through an expert MCAT tutor to help you succeed on the MCAT.

 Yes, you can request accommodations for multiple disabilities or conditions.
 It’s essential to provide comprehensive documentation for each condition and clearly explain how they impact your test-taking abilities.

-You can apply for MCAT accommodations if you have a temporary condition.
+You can apply if you have a temporary condition.
 Ensure to provide appropriate documentation and demonstrate how the disease affects your ability to perform on the exam.

-The processing time for MCAT accommodations requests can vary.
+The processing time can vary.
 It is recommended to submit your request well in advance to allow for thorough review and processing.
 The AAMC strives to process requests as efficiently as possible.

-You will receive a notice from the MCAT Accommodations Services regarding approving or denying your accommodation request.
+You will receive a notice regarding approving or denying your accommodation request.
 The message will include details of the granted accommodations, if applicable.

 The accommodations granted for the MCAT may differ from those received in previous exams.
 The AAMC evaluates each request individually, considering the specific impact of the condition on MCAT performance.